-Nearly 900 of the region’s leaders and longtime UPMC Hillman supporters who attended are responsible for raising millions of dollars to support the scientists and clinicians at the region’s only National Cancer Institute-designated Comprehensive Cancer Center.
-This major event began an annual effort to secure critical funding for patient care and cancer research, including nearly 600 clinical trials, that take place at UPMC throughout the UPMC network of cancer centers.
+The gala began an annual effort to secure critical funding for patient care and cancer research, including more than 500 clinical trials, that take place at UPMC, the University of Pittsburgh and throughout the UPMC network of more than 60 cancer centers.

 UPMC Hillman Cancer Center is focused on treatments for all types and stages of cancer, with an emphasis on personalizing cancer care to ensure that each patient receives the most appropriate prevention, detection and treatment strategies.